Guidelines for Participation

 View a brief summary of the Tuition Application Process.

-Dependent* children of benefits eligible faculty and staff who have the equivalent of three years of full-time service (or five years of service if hired after June 30, 2010) at Mount Holyoke are eligible to apply for the program.
+Dependent children of benefits-eligible faculty and staff who have the equivalent of five years of full-time service (or three years of service if hired before July 1, 2010) at Mount Holyoke are eligible to apply for the program.
 In order to be eligible to apply for any of these tuition benefits, an adopted or stepchild must be the dependent of the eligible College employee.
 Documentation/proof of relationship will be required for all benefits to be extended to dependent children.

-- a legal dependent of the employee for at least two (2) years (or five (5) years if the employee was hired after June 30, 2010) prior to application; and
+- A legal dependent of the employee for at least five (5) years (or three (3) years if the employee was hired before July 1, 2010) prior to application; and

 Eligibility for Tuition Exchange does not guarantee a scholarship, only the right to apply for one.